Campbell Addy: Career

 Campbell Addy has worked with a number of fashion clients including Off-White, Calvin Klein, MAC.
-He has shot magazine covers for WSJ, Time, The Cut, Dazed and Rolling Stone, and photographed Tyler, the Creator, FKA Twigs, Naomi Campbell, Beyonce, and Edward Enninful.
+He has shot magazine covers for WSJ, Time, The Cut, Dazed and Rolling Stone, and photographed Tyler, the Creator, FKA Twigs, Naomi Campbell, Beyoncé, and Edward Enninful.

 Addy's work has been exhibited in London, Paris, Melbourne, New York, Oslo, and Qatar, being part of exhibitions such as The New Black Vanguard at the Saatchi, Get Up Stand Up Now!
 At Somerset House and MAJOR at 180 the Strand.

-Addy was included in Forbes 30 under 30, and the New Wave British Fashion Awards in both 2018 and 2019.
+Addy was included in Forbes 30 Under 30, and the New Wave British Fashion Awards in both 2018 and 2019.

 His first monograph Feeling Seen: the Photographs of Campbell Addy debuted in 2022.